 Can’t hold yourself accountable?
 Do you find yourself unable to actually finish your to-do list?
 Because same.

 Start setting those alarm clocks.
 Timers need to become your best friend.

 Setting alarms/timers keeps me on track.
 My timing may not be perfect each and every day, but it does keep me on schedule and that’s what matters most.

 Working from home is perfect for homeschooling moms.

 Working from home gives me a chance to take care of my children and still make an income from home.
 It helps me mentally to feel productive and still contribute to the household financially.

 I can’t do this successfully without having a great host.
 Skystra is the best hosting company I know.

-If you’re not good with tech (like me) you REALLY need a hosting company that can answer your hundreds of questions and help you come up with the best solution quickly.
+If you’re not good with tech (like me) you REALLY need a hosting company that can answer your hundreds of questions and helps you come up with the best solution quickly.
 You need someone who won’t take forever getting back to you and actually knows what you need to do.